I tried PLaMo 3.0 Prime

 }

 An 18-character response that properly respects the character constraint.
-The usage is returned by CCR in Anthropic format, so from Claude Code's perspective it looks nearly identical to a regular Claude model.
-If you start Claude Code with ccr code and fix the model with /model plamo,plamo-3.0-prime, you can use it directly for agent-driven tasks.
+Since CCR returns usage aligned to Anthropic format, Claude Code itself sees nearly the same interface as a regular Claude model.
+If you launch Claude Code with ccr code and fix the model with /model plamo,plamo-3.0-prime, you can use it directly for agent-driven tasks.

-Briefly touching on Codex CLI and Hermes Agent: for Hermes, cutting a single profile and writing base_url and api_key directly in provider: custom format was enough to connect to PLaMo.
-Codex CLI v0.141.0 is limited to wire_api = "responses" exclusively, and PLaMo, which only has Chat Completions, cannot be connected directly.
-Details are summarized in the things I'm curious about section.
+Briefly touching on Codex CLI and Hermes Agent as well: for Hermes, I was able to connect directly to PLaMo by creating one profile with provider: custom format and writing base_url and api_key directly.
+For Codex CLI, version 0.141.0 was restricted to wire_api = "responses" exclusively, so PLaMo, which only has Chat Completions, couldn't connect directly.
+Details are summarized in the "Things I'm Curious About" section.

-• The fact that Console usage display is not real-time.
-During this verification I wanted to track "how many tokens have I consumed so far" on the spot, but the console numbers seem to update with a delay and weren't reflected immediately after the verification session.
-I'd like to see improvements to billing screen immediacy going forward
+- The Console usage display not being real-time.
+During this verification, I wanted to track "how many tokens have I consumed so far" on the spot, but the Console numbers appear to update with a delay, and they weren't reflected immediately after the verification session.
+I'd hope to see improvement in the real-time nature of the billing screen going forward.

-• Reproducing the official benchmark claims.
-The medicine (National Medical Licensing Examination / MedRECT) and law (lawqa_jp) categories are topics I'd like to lightly verify on my own
+- Verifying the official benchmark claims independently.
+The medicine (National Medical Licensing Examination / MedRECT) and law (lawqa_jp) benchmarks are subjects I'd like to lightly verify on my own.

-I tried out PLaMo 3.0 Prime on the Standard plan.
-In one day of exploration, I confirmed that it works straightforwardly as an OpenAI-compatible API, that instruction adherence and code quality change with Reasoning ON, and that Tool calling works properly.
-The Console experience was also smooth, and as a developer, it's reassuring to see a domestically built, from-scratch LLM come out into the world in such a "normally usable" state.
+I tried PLaMo 3.0 Prime on the Standard plan.
+Within a single day of testing, I was able to confirm that it works cleanly as an OpenAI-compatible API, that Reasoning ON changes instruction compliance and code quality, and that Tool calling works properly.
+The Console experience was also smooth, and as a developer it's genuinely appreciated to see a domestic full-scratch LLM come out in such a "just works" state.

-On the agent-driven side, mounting it on Claude Code via CCR and mounting it on a Hermes Agent profile each went through smoothly with brief configurations.
-Codex CLI ran into the part where 0.141.0 was restricted to the responses API only, so that one is left as a sequel candidate.
-The cost profile of Reasoning mode and the effective latency with 256K context are also themes I'd like to dig into in future articles.
+On the agent-driven side, mounting it on Claude Code via CCR and adding it to a Hermes Agent profile both went through with minimal configuration.
+Codex CLI hit the wall of being restricted to the responses API in 0.141.0, so that one is carried over as a sequel candidate.
+The cost feel of Reasoning mode and the effective latency with the 256K context are also topics I'd like to dig into in a separate article.

-2026-06-22, when two domestic LLMs were released on the same day, may well be remembered as a good milestone for the community looking back.
+2026-06-22, the day two domestic LLMs were released simultaneously, may well look like a meaningful milestone for the community when we look back on it.